-Los Angeles Union Station (LAUS), better known as its original name, Los Angeles Union Passenger Terminal (or LAUPT), is perhaps the best-recognized railroad station of the western U.S. When built LAUPT was served by the Union Pacific, Southern Pacific, and Santa Fe hosting some of the West’s most prominent passenger trains.
-Unfortunately, the terminal was built during the waning days of rail travel in this country as the public began to find other means to serve their transportation needs.
-As passenger trains began to fall from grace significantly in the 1950s the station's importance dwindled but its fate has been far better than several others of its kind across the country.
-Despite its late construction the station has been in continual use since it opened and is ready to handle the resurgence of passenger rail in the 21st century.
+Los Angeles Union Station (LAUS), better known as its original name, Los Angeles Union Passenger Terminal (LAUPT) is one of the best-recognized terminals in the western United States.
+When built LAUPT was served by the Union Pacific, Southern Pacific, and Santa Fe hosting some of the West’s most prominent passenger trains.
+Unfortunately, it was completed during the waning days of rail travel as the public abandoned trains for other modes of transportation.
+The station's high water mark occurred only during its first decade of operation.
+After World War II its importance dwindled but its fate proved far brighter than several others across the country.
+Despite its late construction LAUPT has been in continual use since it opened and is ready to handle the resurgence of passenger rail in the 21st century.

-Los Angeles Union Passenger Terminal was designed by John Parkinson and Donald Parkinson, a father and son architect team, and the station's overall finished appearance fit in very well with the region in which it was located.
+Los Angeles Union Passenger Terminal was designed by John Parkinson and Donald Parkinson, a father and son architect team, and its overall finished appearance fit in very well with the region in which it was located.
 In addition to their work each railroad hired their own architects including H. L. Gilman for the Santa Fe, J.H.
 Christie for Southern Pacific and R. J. Wirth for Union Pacific.
-While the building's design carried an overall mission theme it also employed elements of the Dutch Colonial Revival and Streamline Moderne styles.
-For instance, inside the station one could find terra cotta tiles and travertine marble used to create beautiful floor designs while interior garden patios gave the terminal a unique feel that most terminals simply did not have.
+While the building's design carried an overall Spanish Mission theme it also employed elements of the Dutch Colonial Revival and Streamline Moderne styles.
+For instance, inside the station one could find terra cotta tiles and Travertine marble used to create beautiful floor designs while interior garden patios gave the terminal a unique feel that most simply did not have.
 Considering the late era in which it was constructed, LAUPT was a beautiful building that evoked earlier masterpieces such as Grand Central Terminal, King Street Station, St. Louis Union Station, and others.

-Thankfully for both architecture’s sake and that of our transportation infrastructure altogether, LAUPT (renamed Los Angeles Union Station, LAUS for short, by its current owner Catellus Development) found new life beginning in the 1990s as it had limped along since Amtrak’s creation serving a few of the carrier’s long-distance trains.
-In 1992 the station was completely restored after the building and grounds had received little attention for the previous several decades.
-And, its future continues to look bright.
+Thankfully for both architecture’s sake and that of our transportation infrastructure LAUPT (renamed Los Angeles Union Station, LAUS for short, by one-time owner Catellus Development) found new life beginning in the 1990s.
+Prior to this the facility had limped along under Amtrak serving a few of the carrier’s long-distance trains.
+In 1992 the station was completely restored and, its future continues to look bright.
 "The most visible change is the Gateway Center, a bus terminal and park & ride facility which provides better connections between buses and trains.
 The Gateway, which opened in October 1995, also includes shops, restaurants and offices, all located on the Union Station property.
 In the 21st century, Union Station will also be a major destination in the proposed high-speed rail system for California."
 (The previous was courtesy of Los Angeles Rail Transit.)